MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-four.md

 When you're done with this step, go to [Step 5: Add additional user accounts (optional)](setup-step-five.md).

-If you have trouble with any of the procedures in this step, please:
+If you have any issues setting up Guides Analytics, please:

 Ask on our community site at https://community.dynamics.com/365/guides